 Psychotherapy and hypnotherapy to help overcome body dysmorphia

-Body Dysmorphia is a subset of OCD, and it is considered an eating disorder which can affect both men and women equally.
-It can trigger if a person lacks self-esteem and believes their body is too big or small, or too muscly or not enough.
+Body Dysmorphia is a subset of OCD and considered by some an eating disorder.
+Both men and women can suffer from the disorder equally.
+It can trigger if a person lacks self-esteem.
+They may believe their body is too big or small, or too muscly or not enough.
 It can lead to unhelpful behaviours such as gazing in the mirror for hours.
-Sometimes it can be lack of muscles which causes young men particularly to take steroids and over body build or it can be an obsession with a part of the body such as the nose or mouth, and even after cosmetic surgery they are never happy – sounds a bit like Michael Jackson!
+Sometimes it can be lack of muscle which causes young men particularly to take steroids and over body build.
+Sometimes it can be an obsession with a part of the body such as the nose or mouth.
+Even after cosmetic surgery, they are never happy – sounds a bit like Michael Jackson!

-To help change the cycle we need to lower the anxiety and help the person gain more control over the condition.
-We can help clients to move forward and break out of the cycle which is keeping them trapped by their obsession.
+To help change the cycle we need to lower the anxiety.
+Hypnotherapy can help the person gain more control over the condition.
+We can move clients forward and break out of the cycle which is keeping them trapped by their obsession.

 Hypnotherapy for Body Dysmorphia

 Hypnotherapy can address the subconscious response which triggers the behaviour.
 Focusing on meeting one’s needs and allowing the person to come up with ways they can control the habits allow the person to change and gain more control.

 CBT looks at where, when, what and why they are behaving in that way.
 Assumptions of behaviour are tested by creating experiments.
 This can help prove something is just the way they imagine it, or something else completely.
 It could be for example that they think everyone who looks at them is thinking negatively towards them.
 As a result, trying out different behaviour, such as smiling at these people, can make someone realise that they may not be thinking anything negative at all.